arrigons/FCIs/README.md

 🔹 TVP-FCI: Time-Varying Parameters FCI (tvp_fci in the database)

 Indices are standardized.
 For each index type, aggregate measures are also available: global, advanced economies, emerging markets, euro area.
 Aggregate indices are weighted averages of country level FCIs with GDP PPP shares as weights.
+The excel file containes a more detailed description of all the variables.

 🌍 Sample